marknelsonengineer/empire/DESIGN.md

     - I will not be running multiple instances of Empire in the same process space.
     - I won't be testing multiple Empire programs concurrently.
 One Empire at a time.
     - We should have the ability to shutdown and restart the core in the same process.
-  - Have the self control and awareness to create as many instances as you need — one, if that’s all it takes.
+  - Have the self-control and awareness to create as many instances as you need — one, if that’s all it takes.
     - I'd rather have the object guarantee this.
 Isn't that the argument for Encapsulation; The object hides its data to protect itself.